amcourson/project_2_team_5/project proposal.md

 PROJECT TITLE: Event Planning

 PROJECT DESCRIPTION:
-This app is an event planning app
+This app is an event planning app that allows users to login and create and rsvp to events they have been invited to.

 USER STORY:
 We want users to create a login/ signup